Inyo County, California: Overview

 On November 4, 2008, Inyo County voted 60.6% for Proposition 8 which amended the California Constitution to ban same-sex marriages.

+The county was home to Manzanar Internment Camp, where Japanese Americans were interned during World War II.
+The county was typically Democratic before World War II.
+Since World War II, the county has been solidly Republican, only voting for Democrat Presidential nominees Lyndon Johnson and Joe Biden.

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.